Developing an Action Plan for Real-World Improvements

-Here we will look at the steps I use to take a team through the process of developing a action plan to implement the tasks needed to achieve a goal.
+Here we will look at the steps I use to take a team through the process of developing an action plan to implement the tasks needed to achieve a goal.
 This is done after the Future State Mapping activities.
-The aim of the action plan is to capture the details and outline what needs to be done, who is doing it, when does it need to be completed by and any further information to support the team.
+The aim of the action plan is to capture the details and outline what needs to be done, who is doing it, when it needs to be completed by and any further information to support the team.

 Create the Action Plan

 Step 1 – Write out the goal you are working towards.
 For more information about writing a clear goal, see the article on Defining the Problem.
 The same principles apply.

 Step 2 – List all the step by step actions needed to achieve the goal.
 Clearly identify which actions will work towards remedying the problem or which will eliminate the problem altogether.
 It is helpful to review the pros and cons for various results of actions before implementing your solutions.

 Step 3 – Refine the action list.
 Once a full list of actions has been outlined, consider the key actions and delegate the “nice to haves” as subtasks.